Configuration

 Windows | Local AppData | C:\Users\Alice\AppData\Local\fspulse |

-crate.
-On first run, FsPulse will automatically create this directory and write a default config.toml
+On first run, FsPulse automatically creates this directory and writes a default config.toml

 Tip: You can delete